 Brrrr.
-From the top of Japan’s northernmost island, Hokkaido, right down to Kyushu, the Japanese winter can be both freezing and beautiful in equal measures—as Tokyo residents found out this year when the coldest day was recorded for 48 years.
-Yet while some people have hibernation solely on their minds (yes, I’m talking about you hiding under your kotatsu) you don’t just have to just take refuge in your house or in a museum.
-Here are some fun Japan winter activities without breaking the bank.
+From the top of Japan’s northernmost island, Hokkaido, right down to Kyushu, the Japanese winter can be both freezing and beautiful in equal measure.
+But while some people have hibernation on their minds (yes, I’m talking about you, hiding under your kotatsu), you don’t have to just take refuge in your house or in a nice warm museum.
+Here are some fun Japan winter activities to get you out and enjoying the season.

 Let’s face it, stuffing your face is an obligatory part of the festive season.
-But if you’re looking for some winter grub with a Japanese twist look no further than oden—a bucket load of Japanese ingredients simmering in a comforting broth made from soy sauce and fish stock.
+But if you’re after some winter grub with a Japanese twist look no further than oden—a bucketload of Japanese ingredients simmering in a comforting broth made from soy sauce and fish stock.
 The smell is a bit of a love-it-or-hate-it affair, but whether you decide to eat it on the run from a convenience store, or go to a dedicated oden restaurant, no food sums up the Japanese winter months more.

-Featuring enormous snow sculptures of Pokemon, Mario and and, er, Donald Trump, the Sapporo Snow Festival is perhaps the most well-known winter festival in Japan.
-Now approaching its 70th anniversary, it has in recent years attracted the attention and participation of sculpture teams from outside Japan.
+Featuring enormous snow sculptures of Pokemon, Mario and and, er, Donald Trump, among others, the Sapporo Snow Festival is perhaps the most well-known winter festival in Japan.
+Now celebrating its 70th anniversary, it has in recent years attracted the attention and participation of sculpture teams from outside Japan.

-Japanese snow monkeys aren’t the only ones that can enjoy lying about in steaming water while the rest of us bundle up in scarves and hats.
-Get up close and personal with the locals at a neighboring bath house (sento), or if you’re looking for a bit more glam, stay in a glorious Japanese ryokan complete with private onsen experience.
+Japanese snow monkeys aren’t the only ones that can enjoy lazing about in steaming water while the rest of us bundle up in scarves and hats.
+Hang out with locals at a neighborhood bath house (sento), or if you’re looking for a bit more glamor, stay in a glorious Japanese ryokan complete with private onsen (hot spring) experience.
 Some aren’t as expensive as you might think.

 Of course, if you want to see those snow monkeys for yourself, then you’ll have to make the pilgrimage to Jigokudani Snow Monkey Park in Nagano.
-The word Jigokudani means “Hell Valley”—and once you see the steam and boiling water escaping from this volcanic area you’ll soon understand why.
-Of course remember to respect the park and use common sense: don’t irritate the monkeys or feed them.
+The word Jigokudani means “Hell Valley”—and once you see the steam billowing off the hot water in this volcanic area you’ll know why.
+Of course, remember to respect the park and use common sense: don’t bother or feed the monkeys.

 Ward off demons during Setsubun

-Traditionally roasted soybeans are thrown at a person dressed in a demon mask, while people shout “Oni wa soto!
+Traditionally, roasted soybeans are thrown at a person dressed in a demon mask, while people shout “Oni wa soto!
 Fuku wa uchi!” (“Demons out!
-Luck in!”)
-It dates back about 600 years.
-Mamemaki is an age-old Japanese tradition, and a unique way to strengthen bonds and unite forces against evil.
-Make sure to buy little packets of soybeans to keep as souvenirs, or even a demon mask.
+Luck in!”).
+Mamemaki is an age-old Japanese tradition, dating back about 600 years, and a unique way to strengthen bonds and unite forces against evil.
+You can buy little packets of soybeans, or even a demon mask, to keep as souvenirs.

-No, we don’t mean at one of Japan’s many 100 yen shops, rather at the high-end department stores that slash their prices over the new year, offering prices you will see at no other time of the year.
+No, we don’t mean at one of Japan’s many 100-yen shops.
+Many high-end department stores slash their prices over the new year period, offering prices you will see at no other time of the year.

 Watch this next